EthanMuchnik25/Chore-Bot/README.md

-# waiterduties
+# Waiter Duties
-Waiter Duties Bot
+This is a python/flask-powered dicord bot that coordinates chores in a CMU University Dormitory.
+Names and ids have been redacted for everyone's privacy